 Below are some variations and alternatives to the normal version of the dumbbell lat pullover.

 - Lie on your back on the floor with a single dumbbell in both hands.

 - Begin by holding the dumbbell directly over your chest with your arms straight.

-- Keep your back pressed firmly against the ground and your shoulder blades together as you lower the weight down towards the floor, behind your head.
+- Keep your back pressed firmly against the ground and your shoulder blades together as you lower the weight down toward the floor, behind your head.